Enquiries: 01305 251150

 Primary PCI

-In the past patients who suffered a particular type of heart attack known as a STEMI (ST elevation myocardial infarction) were given thrombolysis (clot-busting drugs) but clinical evidence has shown that using angioplasty as the primary treatment (such ass 'Primary PCI') for heart attack patients reduces complications and improves recovery rates.
+In the past patients who suffered a particular type of heart attack known as a STEMI (ST elevation myocardial infarction) were given thrombolysis (clot-busting drugs) but clinical evidence has shown that using angioplasty as the primary treatment (such as 'Primary PCI') for heart attack patients reduces complications and improves recovery rates.

 PCI Consultants

-Dr Fraser Witherowmith
+Dr Fraser Witherow

 Dr Javed Iqbal